graphql-java-generator/graphql-maven-plugin-project/README.md

 The same two tutorials exist for the Gradle plugin:
 * The Client tutorial describes how to use this plugin, when building a GraphQL client.
 It's in the [GraphQL-Forum-Gradle-Tutorial-client git repository](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-client).
 * The Server tutorial describes how to build a GraphQL server in the [GraphQL-Forum-Gradle-Tutorial-server](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server).

-### The plugin's goals

-All maven goals and gradle tasks are described on [this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/plugin-info.html)

-This plugin contains these goals (Maven) / tasks (Gradle):
-* __generateClientCode__ : this goal generates the client code from the Graphql schema file(s)
-    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/generateClientCode-mojo.html)
-* __generateClientCode__ : this goal generates the server code from the Graphql schema file(s)
-    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/generateServerCode-mojo.html)
-* __graphql__ was the previous main goal.
-It's now __deprecated__.
-It can generate both the client and the server code, thanks to its <mode> parameter.
-    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/graphql-mojo.html)
-* __merge__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
-It can be used to merge several GraphQL schema files into one file, or to reformat the schema files.
-    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)

 ## How to use it?